andrewdyer/skeleton/README.md

 ## Get Started
 ### Introduction
-I created this clutter-free, boilerplate project for myself just to save a little time when build my next big idea.
+I created this clutter-free, boilerplate project for myself just to save a little time when developing my next big idea.

 ### Installation
 Run the following command in terminal to create a new skeleton project: